Success is Knowing Who You Are As A Learner

 Strategies to Help

-Kaizen has partnered with Mindprint Learning, creator of the world’s leading online cognitive test developed by neuroscientists in the Brain Behavior Laboratory at Penn State University’s Perelman School of Medicine.
+Kaizen has partnered with MindPrint Learning, creator of the world’s leading online cognitive test developed by neuroscientists in the Brain Behavior Laboratory at the University of Pennsylvania’s Perelman School of Medicine.

 As part of Kaizen’s assessment, this learning profile empowers families with the latest advances in neuroscience so that you can help your child learn more effectively and alleviate your family’s frustration.